domsinclair/IshmaelPHP-Core/README.md

 ![](ishmael.jpg)

 Ishmael PHP is a lightweight, modular micro-framework for building HTTP-centric PHP applications.
-It emphasizes an explicit bootstrap process, a clean routing layer, a PSR-style middleware pipeline, and pragmatic, context-rich logging — all with a small, readable core that is easy to extend and test.
+It emphasises an explicit bootstrap process, a clean routing layer, a PSR-style middleware pipeline, and pragmatic, context-rich logging — all with a small, readable core that is easy to extend and test.

 Highlights:
 - Modular design with a simple application skeleton and discoverable modules.